trucinski-portfolio/BIOL-616-Final-Project/README.md

 ### 0) Clone and move to repo root
 Run everything from the repository root (the folder containing README.md, scripts/, and data/).

+The pipeline relies on:
+	•	scripts/config/ for centralized path definitions and directory setup
+	•	scripts/setup/ for helper scripts documenting external data requirements

+No manual configuration is required beyond placing the expected data files in the correct locations.

 ### 1) Preprocessing (Python)
 Run scripts/01_preprocessing.ipynb to produce: